 Recent research underscores the connection between adolescent reproductive health outcomes and educational outcomes.
 Nationally, while almost 90% of girls who do not give birth as teenagers earn a high school diploma by age 22, only slightly more than 50% of all girls who do give birth as teenagers achieve this milestone.9

-SBHCs Provide Critical Reproductive Health Care
+SBHCs Provide Critical Reproductive and Sexual Health Care

 - SBHCs provide STI screening/treatment to adolescents who often have no other source of care.10,11